 If you have a problem with rep shavers, here’s what you do – be the change you wish to see.
 Don’t give them a taste of their own medicine or lower your standards down to theirs.
 They already know what that tastes like.
 Give them a taste of your own medicine.
 Lead by example.
 Complete your reps.
 Embrace failure and struggle.
 Let your medicine be honesty and maturity.
 CrossFit and the community have the astonishing ability to earn respect, appreciate honesty, gain trust, and return the loyalty.
 Wouldn’t you want the very same for yourself?

-Actions will always speak louder than numbers on a board.
+Actions will always speak louder than numbers on the board.